NachtRaveVL/virtmem-continued/doc/manual.md

 ## C++11 support {#aCPP11Support}

 Some platforms such as the latest Arduino versions (>= 1.6.6) or Teensyduino support the fairly recent C++11 standard.
-In `virtmem` you can take this to your advantage to shorten the syntax, for instance by using [template aliasing](http://en.cppreference.com/w/cpp/language/type_alias):
+In `virtmem-continued` you can take this to your advantage to shorten the syntax, for instance by using [template aliasing](http://en.cppreference.com/w/cpp/language/type_alias):

 ~~~{.cpp}